 \section{Introduction}

 Due to the prominent development of internet and GPS-enabled services, the dynamics of ride-hailing platforms have changed completely.
 People have now become used to travelling over these services for their day-to-day activities.
 However, this increased surge has resulted in their shortage over peak hours.
-In order to avoid the absence of vehicles during peak hours and provide efficient utilization of vehicles, ridesharing has been proposed wherein the different users who share similar time itineraries are paired together in a single vehicle.
+In order to avoid the absence of vehicles during peak hours and provide efficient utilization of vehicles, ridesharing has been proposed as a solution wherein the different users with similar routes share a single vehicle.
 This potentially brings up many benefits for an urban city and results in alleviating traffic congestion, providing eco-friendly rides, and reducing the waiting time of passengers \cite{Alonso:NAS_2017}.
-Owing to the benefits made by these networks, they have received significant attention from researchers around the globe.
-Various methods have been proposed for effective matching \cite{Li:ElsevierTransport_2020}, and route planning \cite{Yuen:ACMWWW_2019} in ridesharing networks.
+Owing to the benefits made by these platforms, they have received significant attention from researchers around the globe.
+Various methods have been proposed for effective matching \cite{Li:ElsevierTransport_2020}, route planning \cite{Tong:ACMTrans_2022}, and route recommendation \cite{Yuen:ACMWWW_2019} in ridesharing platforms.